Azure/azure-quickstart-templates/jenkins-on-ubuntu/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template deploys a Jenkins master node on an Ubuntu virtual machines and Jenkin slave nodes on two additional VM.
+This template deploys a Jenkins master node on an Ubuntu virtual machines and multiple Jenkin slave nodes on two additional VM.
 This template also provisions a storage account, virtual network, availability sets, public IP addresses and network interfaces required by the installation.

 The example expects the following parameters: